Bugfunbug/LinearReader/README.md

 MacOS._

 ## Development Status
-I intend for version 1.3.0 to be the last version of LinearReader.
+LinearReader 1.3.0 will probably be the last major update.

-I no longer plan to add to LinearReader anymore.
-However, I do plan to keep LinearReader up to date with the latest Minecraft release for the near future.
+I no longer plan to add much to LinearReader anymore.
+However, I do plan to keep LinearReader up to date with the latest Minecraft releases for the near future.

-I will still try to respond to GitHub issues, and hotfixes may happen if need be, but my intention is for serious development of LinearReader (by me) to cease after releasing version 1.3.0.
+I will still try to respond to GitHub issues, and hotfixes or small updates may happen if need be, but my intention is for serious development of LinearReader (by me) to cease after the release of version 1.3.0.

 ## AI Disclaimer
 AI was used to code this mod.
 Everything is manually tested before a new release.
 If you run